grpc/proposal/A55-xds-stateful-session-affinity.md

 the CDS update when unsupported values are present, however it was discarded because of the difficulty in using such configuration in mixed deployments.

-The `override_host_status` value is converted to a boolean and included in the config update sent to the `xds_cluster_resolver_experimental` policy which will copy the boolean in its own config and passes it down to the `xds_cluster_impl_experimental` policy where it is used to create the additional child policy as described below.
+The `override_host_status` value is converted to a boolean (called `override_host_enabled` described below) and included in the config update sent to the `xds_cluster_resolver_experimental` policy which will copy the boolean in its own config and pass it down to the `xds_cluster_impl_experimental` policy where it is used to enable the new child policy as described below.

 Also note that [common_lb_config][] field is incompatible with the new [load_balancing_policy][] field used for custom LB policies (see